Pair correlation functions and limiting distributions of iterated cluster point processes: Assumptions and related work

 This is a (modified) Thomas process \cite{thomas:49} if $f_n$ is the density of $d$ IID zero-mean normally distributed variates with variance $\sigma_n^2$ -- we denote this distribution by $N_d(\sigma_n^2)$ -- and it is a Mat{\'e}rn cluster process \cite{matern:60,matern:86} if instead $f_n$ is a uniform density of a $d$-dimensional ball with centre at the origin.
 However, in many applications a Poisson centre process is not appropriate.
 For instance, Van Lieshout \& Baddeley (2002) considered a repulsive Markov point process model for the centre process, whereby it is easier to identify the clusters than under a Poisson centre process.

-\item[(ii)] When $\beta_n\le\nu_n$, we may consider $Y_n$ as a stationary generalised shot-noise Cox process (GSNCP) as studied in \cite{moeller:torrisi:2004}: In this model \eqref{e:SNCP} is extended to the case where $G_{n-1}$ is a general stationary point process and $Y_n$ is a Cox process driven by
+\item[(ii)] When $\beta_n\le\nu_n$, we may consider $Y_n$ as a stationary generalised shot-noise Cox process (GSNCP; see \cite{moeller:torrisi:2004}).
+In this model \eqref{e:SNCP} is extended to the case where $G_{n-1}$ is a general stationary point process and $Y_n$ is a Cox process driven by